 Senior HelpLine

-In addition to local information and assistance sites, the Senior HelpLine provides information on programs and services.
-It links persons 60 and older and their caregivers to local services.
+In addition to local information and assistance sites, the Senior HelpLine provides information on a wide range of programs and services.
+It serves as a vital connection point, linking individuals aged 60 and older and their caregivers to local resources and support services in their communities.

-Senior HelpLine staff also provide abuse intake and accept appeals and service inquiries from the Community Care Program clients.
+Senior HelpLine staff also handle abuse intake and accept appeals and service inquiries from individuals enrolled in the Community Care Program.

 When You Call